TzuHuanTai/RaspberryPi_WebRTC/doc/BUILD_SIGNALR_CLIENT_CPP.md

     sudo make install
     ```

-4. * Use scp or other ways to transfer headers and libs to the Raspberry Pi, then move them to `/usr/local`
+4. Use scp or other ways to transfer headers and libs to the Raspberry Pi, then move them to `/usr/local` like below.
     ```bash
     scp -r /usr/local/include/cpprest pi@192.168.x.x:/home/pi
     scp -r /usr/local/include/jsoncpp pi@192.168.x.x:/home/pi